All members of the Jumpstart Micro Community should read this disclosure carefully

 Types of information that an issuer is required to provide in annual reports, the frequency of the delivery of that information, and the possibility that the issuer’s obligation to file annual reports may terminate in the future

 An issuer is required to identify a location on their website where Annual Reports will be filed each year.
 They must post these for Investors within 120 days from the end of their corporate fiscal year end (when they filed their corporate taxes.
 Typically 12/31, but not always).
+An investor may not continually have current financial information about the issuer as described below.

 The annual report will contain financial statements certified by the principal executive officer of the issuer to be true and complete in all material respects.
 If Issuer has financial statements that have been reviewed or audited by an independent certified public accountant they will be provided.